Is it possible to overcome test anxiety?

-Here are some things that may help reduce your test anxiety:
+Here are some strategies that may help reduce your test anxiety:

 - Learn how to study efficiently.
 Your school may offer study-skills classes or other resources that can help you learn study techniques and test-taking strategies.
 You'll feel more relaxed if you systematically study and practice the material that will be on a test.

-- Establish a consistent pre-test routine.
-Learn what works for you, and follow the same steps each time you're getting ready to take a test.
-This will ease your stress level and help assure you that you're well prepared.
+- Establish a consistent pretest routine.
+Learn what works for you, and follow the same steps each time you get ready to take a test.
+This will ease your stress level and help ensure that you're well-prepared.

 - Learn relaxation techniques.
-There are a number of things you can do right before and during the test to help you stay calm and confident, such as deep breathing, relaxing your muscles one at a time, or closing your eyes and imagining a positive outcome.
+To help you stay calm and confident right before and during the test, perform relaxation techniques, such as deep breathing, relaxing your muscles one at a time, or closing your eyes and imagining a positive outcome.

 - Don't forget to eat and drink.
-Just like muscles in your body, your brain needs fuel to function.
-Eat the day of the test so that you're not running on empty when test time arrives.
-Also, drink plenty of water.
+Your brain needs fuel to function.
+Eat the day of the test and drink plenty of water.
 Avoid sugary drinks such as soda pop, which can cause your blood sugar to peak and then drop, or caffeinated beverages such as energy drinks or coffee, which can increase anxiety.

 - Get some exercise.
 Regular aerobic exercise, and exercising on exam day, can release tension.

 - Don't ignore a learning disability.
-Test anxiety may improve by addressing an underlying condition that interferes with the ability to learn, focus or concentrate, for example, attention-deficit/hyperactivity disorder (ADHD) or dyslexia.
-In many cases, a student diagnosed with a learning disability is entitled help with test taking, such as extra time to complete a test or having questions read aloud.
+Test anxiety may improve by addressing an underlying condition that interferes with the ability to learn, focus or concentrate — for example, attention-deficit/hyperactivity disorder (ADHD) or dyslexia.
+In many cases, a student diagnosed with a learning disability is entitled to assistance with test taking, such as extra time to complete a test, testing in a less distracting room or having questions read aloud.

-- See a professional counselor.
-Talk therapy (psychotherapy) with a psychologist or other mental health provider can help you work through feelings, thoughts and behaviors that cause or worsen anxiety.
-Check to see if your school has counseling services available or if your employer offers them through an employee assistance program.
+- See a professional counselor, if necessary.
+Talk therapy (psychotherapy) with a psychologist or other mental health professional can help you work through feelings, thoughts and behaviors that cause or worsen anxiety.
+Ask if your school has counseling services or ask if your employer offers counseling through an employee assistance program.